 Be versatile.
 Try to be a threat in as many areas as possible.
-When you come to LA, there are a ton of kids that can sing, act, and dance, or play a musical instrument.
-The best of the best are here, so add to our skill set either before you leave or as soon as you get here.
+When you come to LA, there are a ton of kids that can sing, act and dance, or play a musical instrument.
+The best of the best are here, so add to your skill set either before you leave or as soon as you get here.

 Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

 Well, back in May, 2015, I was living in Roseville (near Sacramento), where I was born and raised, training hard in dance, when my mom decided to take me to Los Angeles for Bloc Talent Agency’s open audition.
 Bloc is one of the premier dance agencies in LA.
 We drove down to LA, I auditioned with several hundred kids, and two weeks later I got an email from Bloc saying they wanted to sign me.
 I signed in June, spent the summer in LA working, getting a manager, and an acting agent and by August we decided to move to LA.
 I’ve been here since.

 Can you share the most interesting story that happened to you since you started this career?

 I would have to say that the most interesting story would be my experience doing my first live event.
 I was part of a big cast and crew that danced in the first live commercial on TV, and it was a commercial for “The Greatest Showman.”
 We rehearsed for days leading up to the live shoot.
 We had dozens of people in the cast, including the stars of the movie which included Zac Efron, Hugh Jackman and Zendaya.
 I suppose what made it interesting was how the director and choreographer and all of the crew got so many dancers and performers to perfect this commercial dance/musical scene.
 It was very detailed.
 I had no idea what it would be like.
 Interesting, but incredible experience.

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?